Auckland's leaky pipes lose more water than the city saves

 "We should have woken up.
 And I say 'we' because ultimately it's the Auckland councillors responsible for the subsidiary of Watercare," said Darby.

-Watercare is spending more than $50m to recommission the Hays Creek Dam in Hunua, which will deliver 6m litres a day, as well as bring a former bore back into service, which will provide another 5m litres.
+Watercare's spending more than $50m to recommission the Hays Creek Dam in Hunua, which will deliver 6m litres a day, as well as bring a former bore back into service which will provide another 5m litres.

 'Expensive' to find leaking pipes